 The Nebraska Department of Motor Vehicles (DMV) imposes an annual fee of $75 on any vehicle powered by a source not otherwise subject to state motor fuel tax, which in that state includes electricity.
 The Nebraska DMV collects the fee at the time of initial vehicle registration and regular renewal.
 Similarly, all-electric vehicle (EV) owners in North Carolina must pay a fee of $130 on an annual basis.
 An annual license tax of $64 applies to EVs in Virginia, and an annual license tax of $200-$300 applies to PEVs in Georgia.
 All of these fees are in addition to other required registration fees.

 Drivers of registered PEVs in Idaho must pay an annual fee of $140, and hybrid electric vehicles owners pay an annual fee of $75, in addition to the regular vehicle registration fees.
 Additionally, EV drivers in Washington must pay an annual vehicle registration renewal fee of $150, compared to the conventional passenger vehicle registration fee of approximately $45 to $65.
 However, if the Washington Legislature imposes a fee or tax based on VMT, the EV registration fee will no longer apply.
 Washington is testing this alternative with a PEV road user assessment pilot.

 As an alternative to VMT or technology-specific fees, several states have chosen to revisit their motor fuel excise tax structure to account for differences in the energy content of alternative fuels compared to gasoline and diesel.
 Fuel tax rates that compensate for energy content more closely correlate to the distance a vehicle will travel on a given volume of fuel.
 For this reason, many states are revising fuel tax rates based on energy content to create greater parity among fuels.

 For more information about the laws, programs, and studies discussed here, refer to the Alternative Fuels Data Center’s Laws and Incentives website.
-Contact your Clean Cities coordinator for insight related to how these fees and programs are being implemented in your area.
+Contact your Clean Cities coalition for insight related to how these fees and programs are being implemented in your area.